 We’re here to help

 Now that you know just the piece of firehose coupling you need, it’s time to give Rawhide Firehose a call.
-Contact us for all of your firehose and fitting needs, including answers to any questions you may have about how to measure hose diameter or quick connect fittings.
-We’re happy to help you make sure you have the right fire hose coupling parts.
+Contact us for all of your firehose and hose fitting needs, including answers to any questions you may have about how to measure hose diameter or quick connect fittings.
+We’re happy to help you make sure you have the right fire hose coupling typess for your exact needs.